beastment/GameFusionBats/README.md

 THAT'S IT!
 YOU'RE DONE!

 Now, when you launch the game, antimicrox will be running in the background and applying your mappings.
 You press LEFT THUMBSTICK + LEFT SHOULDER to switch to antimicrox and make any changes you like to the mappings (make sure to save them), and then press LEFT THUMBSTICK + RIGHT SHOULDER to switch back to your game.
-It should even persist through a game data reset.
 The GH-Default Profile should be enough to get you started, or let me know if you have a better one.
 You can even also add a virtual on screen controller as well if you want to.

 If you make changes to the profile, you MUST SAVE IT WITH THE SAME NAME AND LOCATION: "C:\GH-Default Profile.amgp".
 This is where antimicrox will look for the profile next time.
 If you follow this rule, then you will automatically have a different profile loaded for each game, and a copy of your profile is automatically placed in D:\antimicrox-3.5.1-portablewindows-amd64\profiles\!YOURGAMENAME!.amgp for safekeeping.